Named 'county of concern,' Rowan courts put extra attention on DWI cases - Salisbury Post

 SALISBURY — After finding Rowan among seven “counties of concern,” local court officials last week filled up an extra court session with driving while impaired cases.

 The “county of concern” moniker signifies some counties have been impacted by changes during COVID-19 more severely than others, said Andrew Health, director of the N.C.
 Administrative Office of the Courts.
 Along with Cleveland, Cabarrus, Duplin, Wayne, Lenoir and Mecklenburg, Rowan County found itself named in an N.C.
 Judicial Branch report as having a concerning DWI case backlog because of its size and percentage of total cases.
 The report found Rowan County with 473 total pending DWI cases as of Dec.
-31 and 160, or about 34%, classified as being part of the backlog.
+31 and 160, or about 34%, classified as being part of the COVID-19 backlog.

 Some court matters were never delayed, including abuse and neglect cases, but DWI trials were among those put off for a later date.
 Chief District Court Judge Charlie Brown said the cases are among the most complex litigation types and can involve a large number of people in one room if there’s a jury.
 Now, maximum capacity and social distancing guidelines have reduced sizes of dockets in general.
 Before COVID-19, it wasn’t unusual for people to pack themselves shoulder-to-shoulder in a district courtroom.